jacksonh/manos/docs/installation.md

 ### Trouble Shooting

-1. If your build fails because libev-sharp isn't found, you can manually copy it into your manos/build/ directory.

-    erp:manos jackson$ cp /usr/local/lib/libev-sharp.dll* build/.

-Note that you want to cp libev-sharp.dll* not just libev-sharp.dll.
-That way you'll get the .mdb debugging file copied over also.

-2. If you are getting a type load exception, make sure you have the universal libev installed:
+1. If you are getting a type load exception, make sure you have the universal libev installed:

     erp:~ jackson$ cd /opt/local/lib